Galileo affair: Initial controversies

-Geocentrists who did verify and accept Galileo's findings had an alternative to Ptolemy's model in an alternative geocentric (or "geo-heliocentric") model proposed some decades earlier by Tycho Brahe – a model, in which, for example, Venus circled the Sun.
-Brahe argued that the distance to the stars in the Copernican system would have to be 700 times greater than the distance from the Sun to Saturn.
-Moreover, the only way the stars could be so distant and still appear the sizes they do in the sky would be if even average stars were gigantic – at least as big as the orbit of the Earth, and of course vastly larger than the sun (refer to article on Tychonic System and Stellar parallax).
+Geocentrists who did verify and accept Galileo's findings had an alternative to Ptolemy's model in an alternative geocentric (or "geo-heliocentric") model proposed some decades earlier by Tycho Brahe – a model in which, for example, Venus circled the Sun.
+Tycho argued that the distance to the stars in the Copernican system would have to be 700 times greater than the distance from the Sun to Saturn.
+(The nearest star other than the Sun, Proxima Centauri, is over 28,000 times the distance from the Sun to Saturn.)
+Moreover, the only way the stars could be so distant and still appear the sizes they do in the sky would be if even average stars were gigantic – at least as big as the orbit of the Earth, and of course vastly larger than the Sun.
+(See the articles on the Tychonic System and Stellar parallax.)

 Galileo became involved in a dispute over priority in the discovery of sunspots with Christoph Scheiner, a Jesuit.
 This became a bitter lifelong feud.
 Neither of them, however, was the first to recognise sunspots – the Chinese had already been familiar with them for centuries.

 At this time, Galileo also engaged in a dispute over the reasons that objects float or sink in water, siding with Archimedes against Aristotle.
-The debate was unfriendly, and Galileo's blunt and sometimes sarcastic style, though not extraordinary in academic debates of the time, made him enemies.
-During this controversy one of Galileo's friends, the painter Lodovico Cardi da Cigoli, informed him that a group of malicious opponents, which Cigoli subsequently referred to derisively as "the Pigeon league", was plotting to cause him trouble over the motion of the Earth, or anything else that would serve the purpose.
+The debate was unfriendly, and Galileo's blunt and sometimes sarcastic style, though not extraordinary in academic debates of the time, made him enemies such as the Florentine nobleman Lodovico delle Colombe.
+During this controversy one of Galileo's friends, the painter Lodovico Cardi da Cigoli, informed him that a group of malicious opponents led by delle Colombe, which Cigoli subsequently referred to derisively as "the Pigeon league", was plotting to cause him trouble over the motion of the Earth, or anything else that would serve the purpose.
 According to Cigoli, one of the plotters asked a priest to denounce Galileo's views from the pulpit, but the latter refused.
-Nevertheless, three years later another priest, Tommaso Caccini, did in fact do precisely that, as described below.
+Nevertheless, three years later another priest, Tommaso Caccini, a member of the "Pigeon League," did in fact do precisely that, as described below.